 - The Ditz: Henderson again.
 The biggest example would be putting heelies in his boots, which are then used to escape the tanker truck before it crashed.
 That wasn't their intended use, he simply decided he wanted heelies in his boots beforehand.

 - Do Not Go Gentle: This was Henderson's entire attitude during a Last Stand against the villains (up to a Taking You with Me that perma-killed Hastur), but it was also displayed by the two allies who fought with him as well.

 - Door Stopper: Henderson's "Backstory Of Doom," which we will unfortunately never read, as WHM burned it.
 At least, it qualifies by the standards of PC backstories, which can usually be summed up in a paragraph.
 It doubles as an Invoked Trope, as seen in the entry for New Powers as the Plot Demands.
 Apparently some parts were in German, which WHM doesn't actually understand.

 - Double Entendre: When the Detective first meets Henderson and learns about the gnomes, he ends up hearing the story of how Henderson worked as a prostitute in Thailand, and got back to America by riding some guy's junk across the ocean.

 - Driving Question: Where are Henderson's lawn gnomes?
-Turns out he donated them to charity, and then got high and forgot about it.
+Turns out he sold them for charity, and then got high and forgot about it.